Myalgic encephalomyelitis/chronic fatigue syndrome: Illness severity

 Roughly a quarter of those living with ME/CFS fall into the mild category, and half fall into the moderate or moderate-to-severe categories.
 The final quarter falls into the severe or very severe category.
 Severity may change over time.
 Symptoms might get worse, improve, or the illness may go into remission for a period of time.
 People who feel better for a period of time may overextend their activities, triggering PEM and a worsening of symptoms.

-Those with severe and very severe ME/CFS experience more extreme and diverse symptoms.
+Those with severe and very severe illness experience more extreme and diverse symptoms.
 They may face severe weakness and greatly limited ability to move.
 They can lose the ability to speak, swallow, or communicate completely due to cognitive issues.
 They can further experience severe pain and hypersensitivities to touch, light, sound, and smells.
 Minor day-to-day activities can be sufficient to trigger PEM.

 Individuals with ME/CFS have decreased quality of life when evaluated by the SF-36 questionnaire, especially in the domains of physical and social functioning, general health, and vitality.
 However, their emotional functioning and mental health are not much lower than those of healthy individuals.
-Functional impairment in ME/CFS can be greater than multiple sclerosis, heart disease, or lung cancer.
+Functional impairment in those affected can be greater than multiple sclerosis, heart disease, or lung cancer.
 Fewer than half of people with ME/CFS are employed, and roughly one in five have a full-time job.

 Causes

-The cause of ME/CFS is not yet known.
+The cause of the illness is not yet known.
 Between 60% and 80% of cases start after an infection, which is most often viral.
-A genetic factor is believed to contribute, but there is no single gene known to be responsible for increased risk.
-Instead, many gene variants probably have a small individual effect, but their combined effect can be strong.
-Other factors may include problems with the nervous and immune systems, as well as energy metabolism.
-ME/CFS is a biological disease, not a psychological condition, and is not due to deconditioning.

 Besides viruses, other reported triggers include stress, traumatic events, and environmental exposures such as to mould.
 Bacterial infections, such as Q fever, might also be triggers.
 ME/CFS may occur after physical trauma, such as an accident or surgery.
 Pregnancy has been reported in around 3% to 10% of cases as a trigger.
-ME/CFS can also begin with multiple minor triggering events, followed by a final trigger that leads to a clear onset of symptoms.
+It can also begin with multiple minor triggering events, followed by a final trigger that leads to a clear onset of symptoms.

+Other factors may include problems with the nervous and immune systems, as well as energy metabolism.
+ME/CFS is a biological disease, not a psychological condition, and is not due to deconditioning.

+A genetic susceptibility is implicated, but no single gene is known to be responsible for an increased risk of developing the illness.
+Instead, specific combinations of gene variants and gene expression have been associated with MF/CFS.